PX4/PX4-user_guide/en/middleware/mavlink.md

   In this case the uORB topic has multiple instances: one for each battery.
   We use `uORB::SubscriptionMultiArray` to get an array of battery status subscriptions.
   In the `send()` function we iterate the array and use `update()` on the subscription to check if it has changed (and update a structure with the current data).
-  This allows us to send the MAVLink message only if the battery messages have changed:
+  This allows us to send the MAVLink message only if the associated battery uORB topic has changed:

   ```cpp
   // Struct to hold current topic data.